dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

   6. Then ``VACUUM ANALYZE`` is run on each target table as soon as the data and indexes are all created.

+  8. Then pgcopydb gets the list of the sequences on the source database and for each of them runs a separate query on the source to fetch the ``last_value`` and the ``is_called`` metadata the same way that pg_dump does.

+	 For each sequence, pgcopydb then calls ``pg_catalog.setval()`` on the target database with the information obtained on the source database.

-  7. The final stage consists now of running the rest of the ``post-data`` section script for the whole database, and that's where the foreign key constraints and other elements are created.
+  9. The final stage consists now of running the rest of the ``post-data`` section script for the whole database, and that's where the foreign key constraints and other elements are created.